nuxt/docs/es/api/configuration-build.md

 Then, when launching `nuxt build`, upload the content of `.nuxt/dist/` directory to your CDN and voilà!

+## quiet

+> If you want to run Nuxt build in a quiet mode which suppresses all building logs and warnings, use this config

+- Type: `Boolean` or `Object`
+- Default: `Boolean(env.ci || env.test)`

+By default, quiet mode is enable in CI or test environment.

 ## vendor

 > Nuxt.js lets you add modules inside the `vendor.bundle.js` file generated to reduce the size of the app bundle.
 It's really useful when using external modules (like `axios` for example)